0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 ## XP-RAFTS export notes

-DDM HydroLogic writes one RAFTS node per subcatchment (named, with easting/northing from the QGIS geometry), one link per drainage connection, and the sub-area area in hectares.
+DDM HydroLogic writes one RAFTS node per subcatchment (named, with easting/northing captured from the geometry), one link per drainage connection, and the sub-area area in hectares.
 Each node carries the five RAFTS sub-area slots, with slot 0 holding the real sub-area and slots 1–4 as inert placeholders.
-Manning's coeff, sub-area slope, channel routing, losses and storms are written as defaults — review them in XP-RAFTS before running.
-No design storms are selected, so the imported model has geometry only and waits for rainfall.
+Manning's coeff, sub-area slope, channel routing, losses and storms are written as defaults — It's highly recommended to review them in XP-RAFTS before running.
+No design storms are selected, so the imported model shows only geometries.

 ## TUFLOW export notes